TropicalBastos/invertimg/README.md

 Invert jpg and png files on the fly with the command line, no need for crazy heavy image manipulation GUI's!

-To install from source simple clone the repository and:
+To install from source simply clone the repository and:

 `./configure.sh`